-(g) Impairment test
+(j) Impairment test

-Intangible assets not yet ready for use are tested annually based on the recoverable amount of the cash-generating unit ("CGU") to which the intangible asset is related.
-The appropriate CGU is at the product level.
-The annual impairment test was performed for each drug by engaging an independent appraiser to estimate fair value less cost to sell as the recoverable amount of each drug.
-The fair value is based on the discounted cash flow model (specifically multi-period excessive earning method) and the Group estimated the forecast period till year 2036 for each drug based on the timing of clinical development and regulatory approval, commercial ramp up to reach expected peak revenue potential, and the length of exclusivity for each product.
-The estimated revenue of each drug is based on management's expectations of timing of commercialization.
+The Group's in-licenses and IPR&D are intangible assets not yet ready for use and are tested annually based on the recoverable amount of the cash generating unit ("CGU") to which the intangible assets are related.
+The appropriate CGU of each IPR&D is determined at the drug product level.
+The annual impairment test was performed for each drug product by engaging an independent appraiser to estimate the fair value less cost to sell as the recoverable amount of each drug.
+The fair value is based on the discounted cash flow model (specifically multi period excessive earning method) and the Group estimated the forecast period till year 2035 for each drug product based on the estimated timing of clinical development and regulatory approval, commercial ramp up to reach expected peak revenue potential, and the length of exclusivity for each product.
+The estimated revenue of each drug is based on management's estimate of timing of commercialization.
 The costs and operating expenses are estimated as a percentage over the revenue forecast period based on the current margin levels of comparable companies with adjustments made to reflect the expected future price changes.
-The discount rates used are post-tax and reflect specific risks relating to the relevant products that would be considered by market participants.
+The discount rates used are post tax and reflect specific risks relating to the relevant products that would be considered by market participants.

-The key assumptions used for recoverable amount calculations as at 31 December 2021 and 2020 are as follows:
+The key assumptions used for recoverable amount calculations as at 31 December 2022 and 2021 are as follows: